dutchheight/craft-navie/README.md

 # Navie plugin for Craft CMS 3.x

-Navigation plugin for Craft CMS 3 with GraphQL support.
+Navigation plugin for Craft CMS 3 with GraphQL and custom field support.
-Navie allow's you to create item types with custom properties.
+Navie allow's you to add custom fields to your navigation items.

 ![Screenshot](resources/img/plugin-logo.png)